Online Master’s Programs in Health Law & Policy

 Made up of 42 credits, the program is designed to make students knowledgeable, preparing them to redefine the future of healthcare.

-The curriculum includes courses such as healthcare human resources management; healthcare economics and policy; healthcare marketing and strategic planning; healthcare law and ethics; and healthcare information systems.
+The curriculum includes courses in healthcare human resources management, healthcare economics and policy, healthcare marketing and strategic planning, healthcare law and ethics, and healthcare information systems.

 - Location: Pittsburgh, Pennsylvania